alykoshin/require-dir-all/README.md

   module2
 ```

-If each file in modules directory exports a constructor to which the some config parameters are is passed and the code
+If each file in modules directory exports a constructor to which the some config parameters are passed and the code
-in app.js is like following:
+in ```app.js``` is like following:

 ```js
 var config1 = { value: 'config1' },